-Our online client onboarding procedures do not strictly follow the specified steps set out by the relevant authorities in Hong Kong.
+Our client online account opening procedures do not strictly follow the specified steps set out by the relevant authorities in Hong Kong.

-As online-based brokerage services in Hong Kong and China and, in particular, the technologies and practices involved in online account opening services are at relatively early stages of development, applicable laws, regulations, guidelines, circulars and other regulatory guidance with regard to online client onboarding procedures remain evolving and are subject to further changes.
+As online-based brokerage services in Hong Kong and China and, in particular, the technologies and practices involved in online account opening services are at relatively early stages of development, applicable laws, regulations, guidelines, circulars and other regulatory guidance with regard to online account opening procedures remain evolving and are subject to further changes.
 Residents in China can open Hong Kong or U.S. trading accounts with us by following the online application procedures summarized in the prospectus.
 See "Business Section-Our Services-Trading, Clearing and Settlement-Account Opening."
 Our system supports the online verification procedures, among others, based on a prospective client's PRC identification information and debit card issued by a bank based in China.
 The HK SFC's current position on the expressly specified non-face-toface approaches for account opening, including online account opening, in light of HK SFC regulatory requirements is summarized in paragraph 5.1 of the SFC Code of Conduct and SFC circulars dated May 12, 2015, October 24, 2016 and July 12, 2018 (together, the "SFC Circulars").
-There are various methods set out under the SFC Circulars for online account opening, one of which is to use e-certification services provided by certification authorities outside Hong Kong whose electronic signature certificates have obtained mutual recognition status accepted by the Hong Kong government and the relevant local government when onboarding clients.
-Because our online client onboarding procedures for residents in China as discussed above do not strictly follow the specified methods set out in the SFC Circulars, for example, we do not require e-certification for all clients as part of the client onboarding process, starting from late November 2018, we began to test and implement an e-certification procedure through a mutually recognized certification authority as part of our online onboarding process for a very limited number of new applications.
+There are various methods set out under the SFC Circulars for online account opening, one of which is to use e-certification services provided by certification authorities outside Hong Kong whose electronic signature certificates have obtained mutual recognition status accepted by the Hong Kong government when onboarding clients.
+Our online application procedures for residents in China as discussed above do not strictly follow the specified methods set out in the SFC Circulars.
+For example, we do not require e-certification for all clients as part of the client onboarding process.
+In late November 2018, we began to test and implement an e-certification procedure as part of the online onboarding process for a limited number of new applicants.
 There is no assurance that we will be able to achieve full implementation timely, or at all.
-We are currently in discussion with the HK SFC regarding our online client onboarding procedures.
-If we were required by the HK SFC to remediate our account opening procedures for all of our existing clients retroactively or to make further adjustments to our online client onboarding process, we will need to incur extensive time and costs and our customer experience may be adversely impacted.
-As a result, such remediation or adjustments may have a material adverse impact on our operations, business prospects, user experience and client acquisition and retention.
-If our online client onboarding procedures are finally determined by the HK SFC to be not in compliance with the applicable laws, regulations, guidelines, circulars and other regulatory guidance, we may be subject to regulatory actions, which may include, in addition to remediation, reprimands, fines, limitations or prohibitions on our future business activities and/or suspension or revocation of Futu International Hong Kong's licenses and trading rights.
+If our online account opening procedures are deemed to be not in compliance with the applicable laws, regulations, guidelines, circulars and other regulatory guidance, we may be subject to regulatory actions, which may include, among other things, reprimands, fines, remediation, limitations or prohibitions on our future business activities and/or suspension or revocation of Futu International Hong Kong's licenses and trading rights.
+Moreover, if we were required to remediate our account opening procedures for existing clients or to make further adjustments to our online client onboarding process, the remediation or adjustments may have a material adverse impact on our operations, business prospects, user experience and client acquisition and retention.